“A Christianity without a passion to turn the world upside down is not reflective of Apostolic Christianity.”

-Carl F. H. Henry was one of the founding architects of the modern, U.S. Evangelical movement, and his fingerprints are everywhere around us, even if we lack the “forensics” to see it.
+Carl F. H. Henry was one of the founding architects of the modern, U.S. Evangelical movement.
+His fingerprints are everywhere around us, even if we lack the forensics to see them.

-The Henry Center for Theological Understanding is not dedicated to the propagation of the thought of Carl Henry.
-Instead, we embrace his persona as Evangelicalism at its best.
-His vision of the mutual necessity of theological competence and cultural engagement remains among the more vibrant alternatives in our day.
+The Henry Center for Theological Understanding is not dedicated to the mere propagation of Carl Henry’s specific thoughts.
+Instead, we embrace his broader persona as Evangelicalism at its best.
+His belief in the mutual necessity of theological competence and cultural engagement stands as a beacon to us.
 As historian John Woodbridge once said, “Dr. Henry was the ‘Great Recoverer’ of social justice and the gospel and the relationship between them.”
-It is his commitment to theological rigour and active engagement with the pressing issues of our day, an unwavering commitment to the gospel of Jesus Christ as an unfailing rubric for all life and thought, that we strive to maintain.
+We strive to emulate his dedication to theology, active engagement with pressing issues, and unwavering commitment to the gospel.